IntensiveLearning94/learning-journal/README.md

 I will add notes here

 ### TODO LIST
--Learn
+- Learn
--Publish to the web
+- Publish to the web